QuantumAgent/QDD_Net/README.md

-# PPDAI Magic Mirror Data Application Contest
+# QDD_Net: Duplicate Question Detector

 ## Introduction
 This is the repository for [PPDAI](https://ai.ppdai.com/mirror/goToMirrorDetail?mirrorId=1&tabindex=2) contest, which is a natural language processing (NLP) model aims to detect duplicate questions in Chinese.